leegee/home-news-broadcast/README.md

 1. Edit the banner text by clicking it
 1. Edit the news ticker by clicking it
 1. Set the banner image by dragging or pasting an image into the window.
+1. If you connect a remote camera, you may need to click a button on the broadcast screen.